kindofdev/plutus-service-agreement/README.md

 ## Subject

 This is a toy project with the aim of modelling a service agreement between 2 untrusted parties (customer and service provider) leveraging the Cardano blockchain.
 The 2 parties would use the blockchain technology provided by Cardano to transact value and set the contract terms (price, collateral, deadlines, etc).
-Apart from the 2 mentioned parties, we need a third party, the dispute provider who will make a decision on the resolution of the project in case of a dispute.
+Apart from the 2 mentioned parties, we need a third party, the dispute provider, who will make a decision on the resolution of the contract in case of a dispute.

 This is the final project for the "Cardano developer professional" program by Emurgo Academy.